yinacobian/ViromicsWorkshop/README.md

 ## 7. How to create a FRAP database?

 ## 8. I have a host-associated metagenome, how can I remove the host reads from the analysis?

-## 9. How can I put a pipeline together?

-9.1 SnakeMake

-9.2 Bash

-9.3 Make